When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 You hear a siren sound and don't know what it means?
 You can recognise the meaning by the type of signal tone:

-• 1 minute continuous tone with two interruptions: alerting the fire brigade.
+• minute continuous tone with two interruptions: alerting the fire brigade.
 Note: As a rule, the emergency services in Bocholt are not alerted via sirens.
-In the meantime, the emergency services are primarily notified and alerted via app and message receivers.

 Correct behaviour in the event of a siren alarm for the population:

-• Switch on the radio!
-In the event of a crisis, relevant information is disseminated via the radio stations.
-You can reach the local radio station for the region (Radio WMW) in Bocholt via the VHF frequency 88.4 Mhz.
+• You can reach the local radio station for the region (Radio WMW) in Bocholt via the VHF frequency 88.4 Mhz.

-Further information online
+Further information on the net

 Further information on the siren alarm can be found on the website of the Ministry of the Interior of North Rhine-Westphalia.